Thermodynamic geometry in hadron resonance gas model at real and imaginary baryon chemical potential and a simple

 In the case of the free hadron resonance gas model, $Z_{\rm HRG}(\theta )$ is a smooth function of $\theta$ at any temperature.
 However, it has a singularity when interaction effects such as EVE are taken into account~\cite{Taradiy:2019taz,Savchuk:2019yxl,Vovchenko:2017xad}.
 In Ref.~\cite{Oshima:2023bip}, the $\theta$-dependence of the baryon number density and the pressure was studied in detail.
 It was found that these quantities have singularities at $\theta =\pi$ when $T\sim 210$~MeV.
 We call this temperature the Roberge-Weiss-like (RWL) temperature $T_{\rm RWL}$ in this paper.

 Figure~\ref{Fig_n_TRW_theta} shows the $\theta$-dependence of the net baryon density $n_{\rm B}$ at $T=T_{\rm RWL}$.
-In the case of the HRG model with EVE, $n_{\rm B}$ has a discontinuous singularity at $\theta =\pm\pi$, while it is continuous function of $\theta$ there in the absence of the EVE.
-Figure~\ref{Fig_n_TRW_mu} shows the real $\mu$-dependence of the net baryon density $n_{\rm B}$ at $T=T_{\rm RWL}$.
-In the case of the HRG model with EVE, $n_{\rm B}$ saturates to the constant value $\pm 1/v_{\rm B}$ in the limit $\mu\to \pm\infty$ where $v_{\rm B}$ is a volume of a baryon, while the absolute value of it increases rapidly in the absence of the EVE as $|\mu|$ increases.
+In the case of the HRG model with EVE, $n_{\rm B}$ presents a discontinuous singularity at $\theta =\pm\pi$, while it is smooth function of $\theta$ at those points in the absence of the EVE.
+Figure~\ref{Fig_n_TRW_mu} shows the \real-$\mu$ dependence of the net baryon density $n_{\rm B}$ at $T=T_{\rm RWL}$.
+In the case of the HRG model with EVE, $n_{\rm B}$ saturates to the constant value $\pm 1/v_{\rm B}$ in the limit $\mu\to \pm\infty$ where $v_{\rm B}$ is the volume of a baryon, while the absolute value of it increases rapidly in the absence of the EVE as $|\mu|$ increases.
 It is clear that the saturation in the real $\mu$ region is strongly correlated with the singularity in the imaginary $\mu$ region.
-The singular behavior in the vicinity of the RWL point has much information about the nuclear EOS at high baryon density.
+The singular behavior in the vicinity of the RWL point contains significant information about the nuclear equation of state at high baryon density.
 However, the nature of the interactions at the RWL point is not clear yet.